jacob-8/sveltefirets/README.md

 ## How to use

+Note that this is very much in progress still but here's how you can get started:

 - `npm install -D sveltefirets`
-- Refer to the demo app on the https://github.com/jacobbowdoin/sveltefirets/tree/separate-server-and-client-entry-points branch until I finish making this package fully ready.
+- Refer to the demo app in `/src` until I add docs.

 ## Inspiration: [Fireship.io](https://fireship.io/)